wierkstudio/envpress/README.md

 ## Patching Roles and Capabilities

 The `WP_ROLES_PATCH` environment variable allows role and capability changes to be defined using a JSON-encoded structure.
 Each top-level key is a role name, and each value describes changes for that role.
-Patches are applied only once per unique configuration using an internal hash.
+Patches are applied only once per unique configuration using an internal hash that is stored in `wp_options`.
+In a multisite network, changes are applied to each site.

 Supported role object attributes: